astrofrog/peps/peps/pep-tbd.rst

 Backward Compatibility
 ======================

-All package specification cases valid under `PEP 508 <https://peps.python.org/pep-0508/>`_ will remain valid.
-Therefore, this proposal is fully backward-compatible with existing `PEP 508` usage.
+All package specification cases valid under :pep:`508` will remain valid.
+Therefore, this proposal is fully backward-compatible with existing :pep:`508` usage.

 Users will gain the ability to deselect default extras once a package defines default extras and the package installation tools (e.g., pip) support the new syntax.